-Recently, a team of collaborators from Duke University and several universities in the United States discovered that DNA displays unexpected structural flexibility.
-As it turns out, this property appears to be key to life.1 In contrast, the researchers showed that RNA (DNA’s biochemical cousin) is extremely rigid, highlighting another one of DNA’s unique structural properties that make it the ideal cell information storage system.
+Recently, a team of collaborators from Duke University and several universities in the US discovered that DNA displays unexpected structural flexibility.
+As it turns out, this property appears to be key to life.1 In contrast, the researchers showed that RNA (DNA’s biochemical cousin) is extremely rigid, highlighting another one of DNA’s unique structural properties that make it ideal as the cell’s information storage system.

 To appreciate DNA’s uniquely optimal properties, a review of this important biomolecule’s structure is in order.

-DNA consists of two chainlike molecules (polynucleotides) that twist around each other to form the DNA double helix.
-The cell’s machinery forms polynucleotide chains by linking together four different subunit molecules called nucleotides.
-DNA is built from the nucleotides adenosine, guanosine, cytidine, and thymine, which are famously abbreviated as A, G, C, and T, respectively.
+DNA consists of two chain-like molecules (polynucleotides) that twist around each other to form the DNA double helix.
+The cell’s machinery forms polynucleotide chains by linking together four different sub-unit molecules called nucleotides.
+DNA is built from the nucleotides: adenosine, guanosine, cytidine, and thymine, famously abbreviated A, G, C, and T, respectively.

-In turn, the nucleotide molecules that make up the strands of DNA are complex molecules, consisting of both a phosphate moiety and a nucleobase (either adenine, guanine, cytosine, or thymine) joined to a five-carbon sugar (deoxyribose).
+In turn, the nucleotide molecules that make up the strands of DNA are complex molecules, consisting of both a phosphate moiety, and a nucleobase (either adenine, guanine, cytosine, or thymine) joined to a 5-carbon sugar (deoxyribose).
 (In RNA, the five-carbon sugar ribose replaces deoxyribose.)